 Protocol first published: Issue 4, 1997

 Review first published: Issue 4, 1997

 The review authors developed the protocol, undertook the literature search, appraised the articles, extracted and entered the data, and completed the review jointly.

 Sources of support

 - Centre for Reviews and Dissemination, University of York, UK.

 - Eunice Kennedy Shriver National Institute of Child Health and Human Development National Institutes of Health, Department of Health and Human Services, USA.The Cochrane Neonatal Review Group has been funded in part with Federal funds from the Eunice Kennedy Shriver National Institute of Child Health and Human Development National Institutes of Health, Department of Health and Human Services, USA, under Contract No. HHSN267200603418C

 Medical Subject Headings (MeSH)

-Adaptation, Physiological; Child Development [*physiology]; Enteral Nutrition [adverse effects; *methods]; Enterocolitis, Necrotizing [prevention & control]; Infant Formula; Infant, Newborn; Infant, Premature; Infant, Very Low Birth Weight [growth & development; *physiology]; Milk; Milk, Human; Parenteral Nutrition [adverse effects; methods]; Randomized Controlled Trials as Topic
+Adaptation, Physiological; Child Development [*physiology]; Enteral Nutrition [adverse effects; *methods]; Enterocolitis, Necrotizing [prevention & control]; Infant Formula; Infant, Premature; Infant, Very Low Birth Weight [growth & development; *physiology]; Milk; Milk, Human; Parenteral Nutrition [adverse effects; methods]; Randomized Controlled Trials as Topic

 MeSH check words